Your Quick Answer:

 However, it can also occur from the fact that the size of the video is too much.
 You need to compress the video size by reducing its length.
 Unverified YouTubers are not allowed to upload a video that’s more than 256 GB.
 The length of your video should not go beyond 15 minutes or else it would be stuck.
 Only if your account is verified, you’re allowed to upload videos that are more than 15 minutes long.

-If you’ve used any song or music in the background that’s restricted to be used due to copyright, you’ll first need to remove the copyrighted audio or song in the background and then head on to upload the video again.
+If you’ve used any song or music in the background that’s restricted from being used due to copyright, you’ll first need to remove the copyrighted audio or song in the background and then head on to upload the video again.